aragon/aragon-wiki/docs/videos/running_all_devs.md

 Upload notes and video recording link to wiki.

-Create an [issue](https://github.com/aragon/aragon-wiki/issues) in the wiki to make a backup of the video recording.
+Create an [issue](https://github.com/aragon/aragon-wiki/issues) in the wiki titled "make a backup of video recording" and link to the call video in the description.